Let our expert team help you file a complaint against T-Mobile for free instead — and get compensated.

 Begin small claims court proceeding by contacting the T-Mobile legal department.

 Sending a demand letter to T-Mobile’s legal department is the first step in the small claims process.
+We explain how to sue T-Mobile in court.
 It often gets customers what they want, but the process can take considerable time.

 Request a consumer arbitration hearing with T-Mobile under the guidelines established in your T-Mobile terms of service contract.